Surv-Lukmon/Spatio-Temporal-Analysis-of-Armed-Clash-Events-and-Fatalities-in-Nigeria/README.md

 ## Results

+### Combined Map
 ![Combined Map](Maps_Images/Spatio_Temporal_Analysis_of_Armed_Clash_Events_and_Fatalities_in_Nigeria.png "Combined Map")

+### Fatalities Map with highlights on Borno and Zamfara States

 ![Combined Map](Maps_Images/Fatalities_Screenshots.png "Fatalities Map with highlights on Borno and Zamfara States")

+### Overtaken and Regained Town- New Marte and Nguro Soye in Borno State
 ![Overtaken and Regained Town - New Marte and Nguro Soye](Maps_Images/Overtaken_and_Regained_Town_New_Marte_and_Nguro_Soye.png "Overtaken and Regained Town- New Marte and Nguro Soye in Borno State")

 ## Findings and Conclusion